kubernetes/kubernetes/hack/testdata/api-rules/README.md

 ## Existing API Rule Violations

 This folder contains the checked-in report file of known API rule violations.
-This report file violations.report is used by Make rule during OpenAPI spec generation to make sure that no new API rule violation is introduced into our code base.
+The file violation\_exceptions.list is used by Make rule during OpenAPI spec generation to make sure that no new API rule violation is introduced into our code base.

-The report file [**violations.report**](./violations.report) is in format of:
+The report file [violation\_exceptions.list](./violation_exceptions.list) is in format of:

  * ***API rule violation: \<RULE\>,\<PACKAGE\>,\<TYPE\>,\<FIELD\>***